 I’m not saying you need all Snap-on or Matco tools, over time you will learn where to go cheaper, and where you need top notch.

 I would start with a standard and metric set.
-Metric would include 6mm to 21 mm and standard would be 1/4 to 15/16 .
+Metric would include 6mm to 21 mm and standard would be 1/4 to 15/16ths.
 Keep in mind this is a starter set, you will be needing much more over time.
-Some flex head ratchet wrenches would be great too.
+Flex head ratcheting wrenches are real time savers too.

-You will need a good set of metric and standard allen wrenches, preferably with a ball end.
-A couple of larger wrenches are good to have, anywhere from 1” to 1 1/4.”
+You will need a good set of metric and standard Allen wrenches, preferably with a ball end.
+A couple of larger wrenches are good to have, anywhere from 1” to 1 1/4 should get you started.
 Grab a pipe wrench if you will be doing any alignments for moving tie rods.

-Stubby wrenches are great to have when you need to get into a tight area, also grab a large and small oil filter wrench.
-You will find over time your wrench drawer will evolve as you grow as a technician.
+Stubby wrenches are great to have when you need to get into a tight area to make a swing on a fastener.
+Don’t forget to grab a large and small oil filter wrench.
+It’s pretty safe to say you will be doing some oil changes whether home or at work.